Stoyots/pokemonFinal/README.md

 ## Project Status
 The Project developpement has stopped for now, however the Pokemon card Front is to be improved.
+Pull request are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

 ## Author
 <a href='https://github.com/Kushumai'>Clément</a>, <a href='https://github.com/zoeleca'>Zoe</a>, <a href='https://github.com/Stoyots'>Tom</a> AND <a href='https://github.com/JinxedQuinn'>Chloé</a>